javers/javers.github.io/documentation/spring-integration/index.md

 ```

 In fact, you can use this method-level annotation for advising any bean in your application.
-It could be a Service, Repository or anything which does domain objects changes.
+It could be a Service, Repository or anything which modifies domain objects.

-From now, all object passed to the annotated methods will be automatically versioned by JaVers.
+From now, all objects passed to the annotated methods will be automatically versioned by JaVers.

-See below for the complete example of Application Context.
+See below for the complete example of the Application Context.

-<h2 id="auto-audit-example">Auto-audit example with MongoDB</h2>
+<h3 id="auto-audit-example">Auto-audit example with MongoDB</h3>

 Here is an working example of Spring Application Context
 with JaVers instance, JaVers auto-audit aspect and Spring Data MongoDB.